GregoireHebert/tamagotchi/README.md

 tamagotchi                       RUNNING   pid 26039, uptime 0:00:24
 ```

+## TROUBLESHOUTING

 `error: <class 'socket.error'>, [Errno 13] Permission denied: file: /usr/lib/python2.7/socket.py line: 228`

 if you got this message when lauching `supervisorctl` command,
 update `/etc/supervisor/supervisor.conf` and change the `unix_http_server` chmod to `766`

-## todo
+## Todo
-* display it's condition and it's suggested animation between each tick
+* Balance the Tamagotchi
-* define the rythm to call a new evaluation.
+* Define the rythm to call a new evaluation and provide a way to use crontab or something else.
+* for demonstration purposes, display a graph of the network.